-For example, total annual fees and costs of 2% of your investment balance rather than 1% could reduce your final return by up to 20% over a 30 year period (for example, reduce it from \$100,000 to \$80,000).
+For example, total annual fees and costs of 2% of your investment balance rather than 1% could reduce your final return by up to 20% over a 30-year period (for example, reduce it from \$100,000 to \$80,000).

 You should consider whether features such as superior investment performance or the provision of better member services justify higher fees and costs.

-You may be able to negotiate to pay lower contribution fees and management costs where applicable.
+You may be able to negotiate to pay lower fees.
 Ask the Fund or your financial adviser.